odaiwai/math_problem/README.md

 The solution is somewhere within (0-99) - (0-99) + (0-99), and so can't be much greater than 100.
 Just to think of a maximum number, 98-12+75 = 161, so we clearly can't get to 200+, and therefore, the only possible solution is 111.
 (If we allow 0 as a possible number, there are a lot more possible solutions.)

 This is a clear example of how the Brute Force method can assist with analysing the problem to see if there's an Analytical Method to be discovered.

+## Update
+Finally updated the python code to be more Pythonic and use [permutations](https://docs.python.org/3/library/itertools.html#itertools.permutations) from [itertools](https://docs.python.org/3/library/itertools.html).